 Wu crosses 12,000-foot Hope Pass, a rigorous day’s hike by itself for most.
 Faced with the prospect of continuing back over the pass, and on to the finish of the Leadville Trail 100-miler, Wu realizes his weary legs are not up for the confrontation.
-Exhausted and defeated, he drops out, determined to try again next year for the silver Leadville finisher’s belt buckle he’s coveted for years.
+Exhausted and defeated, he drops out, determined to try again next year to earn the sub-25-hour silver Leadville finisher’s belt buckle he covets.

 “My legs are tired, they felt heavy,” Wu says.
 “I’ve had stomach issues in the past, but my stomach felt good all day.
 Leadville was really enjoyable, but what killed me was my legs.”

 Throughout 2017, he spent months training on lonesome Palouse roads and isolated Moscow Mountain trails.
 Unlike major road marathons, runners like Wu receive little fanfare at 100-mile footraces.
 The races themselves present brutal physical, mental, and emotional challenges.

 Wu lined up for not one, but five 100-milers in 2017.
 He registered for the Grand Slam of Ultrarunning, a lineup that just a handful of runners in the world finish each year.
 The fairytale ending sees Wu crossing finish line after finish line, cruising toward the glorious completion of his goal.

 So far, Wu has yet to finish a race, though he remains upbeat.